All Episodes

 Hello.

-Thank you for calling taking my call, Rush.
+Thank you for calling taking my call.

-And then of course they don't vote on it until I think two days before Christmas.
+And then, of course, they don't vote on it until, I think, two days before Christmas.

-And as a retailer and someone that his light livelihood depends on retail, that atmosphere completely sucks all the buying desire out of people, and it will absolutely affect the retailers across this nation.
+And as a retailer and someone that his livelihood depends on retail, that atmosphere completely sucks all the buying desire out of people, and it will absolutely affect the retailers across this nation.

 You know, I hadn't thought about that.

-You you have a point.
+You have a point.

 Probably 23rd.

-I think you're right.
+Don't think you're right.

 It's not the greatest atmosphere.

-Yeah, or will there be tax increases?
+Or will there be tax increases?

-Well will there be tax increases?
+Will there be tax increases?

-I mean will there will the country go to hell in the handbasket even faster?
+Will the country go to hell in the handbasket even faster?

 You bet.

-We're gonna get together, say, September.
+We're going to get together, say, September.

-You who did you wish or think would be saying that?
+Who did you wish or think would be saying that?

-Uh uh well, I mean, somebody in i in control, somebody, you one side or the other, quite honestly.
+Well, I mean, somebody in control, somebody, one side or the other, quite honestly, could you imagine if Obama did it?

-I mean, I wouldn't give him anything as far as what he would need to get re elected reelected, but if that guy came on and said, this is what we're gonna do, and we're gonna get it set ahead of time, and we're gonna do it so that when retail season comes along on back Black Friday, it'll be the biggest one we've had in ten years.
+But if that guy came on and said, this is what we're going to do, and we're going to get it set ahead of time, and we're going to do it so that when retail season comes along on Black Friday, it'll be the biggest one we've had in 10 years.

 You are not wrong.

-You are absolutely right in what you say, but the misconception under which you are laboring is that you think these people want to fix it.
+But the misconception under which you are laboring is that you think these people want to fix it.

 Yes.

-These people don't want to go anywhere near this because the fix for this Is going to be painful.
+These people don't want to go anywhere near this because the fix for this is going to be painful.

 That is correct.